 However, we are also at a promising moment in Haiti's history.
 Encouraged by what is arguably the most stable government in Haiti's history, businesses, including luxury hotels and manufacturers, are starting to reinvest in Haiti.
 There is significant momentum and energy coming off the devastation of the January 2010 Quake.
 The Haitian government has invested heavily in tourism, a traditional driver of Haiti’s economy.
 National highways have improved dramatically, and an emphasis is being placed on rebuilding Haiti’s agriculture.
 A state of the art teaching hospital has opened in Mirebalais, thanks to a visionary partnership between the Haitian government, Partners in Health and large American foundations.
 While illiteracy, deforestation, and cholera continue to plague Haiti, miraculous strides have been made against infectious diseases such as AIDS and tuberculosis.
 Many believe that Haiti is at a crossroads, and it’s hopeful, generous people are on the verge of transformative change.

 About the Program Cost

 Your tax-deductible donation to participate on a Project C.U.R.E.
 Clinics Trip to Haiti is $2,000.
 This program cost covers all accommodations, meals, clean water, and transportation once in-country, including buses/cars/taxies, fuel costs, drivers and tips.
 Program costs also include the coverage of translators, medications, C.U.R.E.
-Kits, Kits for Kids, travel and evacuation insurance, Safe Traveler Enrollment Program (STEP) with the State Department, visa fees, medical license transfer procedures, departure travel packet with Project C.U.R.E. t-shirt, and all associated shipping costs.
+Kits, Kits for Kids, travel and evacuation insurance, Safe Traveler Enrollment Program (STEP) with the State Department, visa fees, medical license transfer procedures, departure travel packet with Project C.U.R.E. scrub set, and all associated shipping costs.
 Additionally, tour guides and small touristic excursions and activities are included.
 Please note: international flights, alcohol, internet access, laundry, and personal souvenirs are not covered in the program cost.

 You will have the opportunity to arrange your own international airfare to and from Haiti.
 International airfare and baggage fees are NOT included in the program cost.
 Find suggested flight itineraries here.

 Day 1: Your excursion begins as you depart on an overnight flight to Port au Prince, Haiti.
-Land the morning of 12/2 and journey north to the Artibonite region where we will serve.
+Land the morning and journey north to the Artibonite region where we will serve.
 Spend the evening in Gros Morne, Haiti.